verifyica-team/pipeliner/README.md

 # Pipeliner IPC

-For more complex scenarios, where you need to pass properties and capture multiple properties, you can use Pipeliner IPC.
+For more complex scenarios, where you need to pass properties and capture properties, you can use Pipeliner IPC.

-Pipeliner creates two temporary properties files.
+Pipeliner creates two temporary files.
 The filenames are passed to the application as environment variables.

 - `PIPELINER_IPC_IN`
 - `PIPELINER_IPC_OUT`

 **Notes**

-- The properties file uses a `name=value` format
+- The properties file use a `name=value` format
-  - names must match the regular expression `^[a-zA-Z_][a-zA-Z0-9_-.]*$`
+  - property names must match the regular expression `^[a-zA-Z_][a-zA-Z0-9_-.]*$`
   - values are escaped...
     - '\\' is escaped as '\\\\'
     - '\r' is escaped as '\\\r'
     - '\n' is escaped as '\\\n'
+  - lines starting with `#` are ignored
+  - empty lines are ignored

 ### PIPELINER_IPC_IN